ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-listeners.md

 interface AuditModel {
   log: string[];
   addLog: Action<AuditModel, string>;
-  onTodoAdded: ActionOn<AuditModel, string, StoreModel>; // 👈 new action listener
+  onTodoAdded: ActionOn<AuditModel, StoreModel>; // 👈 define a listener
 }
 ```

-Note that we also provided the `StoreModel` to our `ActionOn` definition, this is because we anticipate that we will need to resolve an action from another part of our model.
-If your `ActionOn` instance was going to listen to an action that is local to the listener you wouldn't need to provide this argument.
+Note that we have provided both the `AuditModel` and the `StoreModel` to our `ActionOn` definition, this is because we anticipate the implementation to target an action from another part of our model.
+If your `ActionOn` listener was going only going to target [actions](/docs/api/action)/[thunks](/docs/api/thunks) that are local to the listener you wouldn't need to provide the `StoreModel`.

 ## Implementing the actionOn listener